ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/column-definitions/index.md

 title: "Column Definitions"
 ---
 Each column in the grid is defined using a Column Definition (`ColDef`).
-Columns are positioned in the grid according to the order the `ColDef`s are specified in the grid options.
+Columns are positioned in the grid according to the order the Column Definitions are specified in the Grid Options.

 The following example shows a simple grid with 3 columns defined: